akuklev/akuklev/what-are-dependent-types.md

 }
 ```

 Each C program has a unique procedure called `main()`.
-When a program is executed, it is precisely the `main()` which is being called.
+When a program is executed, it is precisely the `main()` procedure which is being called.
 It has two arguments:
 * `argc`: 'argument count' is the number of command-line arguments;
 * `argv`: 'argument values' is the array containing them.